Comparing semantic frameworks for dependently-sorted algebraic theories

 We write $\NatMod^\ps$ for the 2-category of natural models with pseudo maps and transformations, and $\NatMod^\strone$ for the 1-category of structured natural models and strict maps. \end{definition}

-These maps are defined by Newstead \cite[\textsection 2.3]{newstead:phd} (with the strict as default); it is direct that the comparisons between natural models and CwFs given by Awodey \cite[Prop.~2]{awodey:natural-models} extend to the following equivalences.
+These maps are defined by Newstead \cite[\textsection 2.3]{newstead:phd} (with the strict as default); given these, it is direct that the comparisons between natural models and CwFs given by Awodey \cite[Prop.~2]{awodey:natural-models} extend to the following equivalences.

 \begin{proposition} We have

 \end{proposition}

 Finally, Van den Berg and Garner \cite[Def.~2.2.1]{garner-van-den-berg:top-and-simp-models} borrow the term ``type-category'' from Pitts \cite[Def.~6.9]{pitts:categorial-logic} but use it for a slightly weaker notion, calling Pitts’ original ones (i.e.~CwA’s) \emph{split} type-categories.
 Type-categories in this sense, with the right natural definitions of maps and 2-cells, are straightforwardly shown equivalent to full comprehension categories.